fraterrisus/walkthroughs/aethus/items.md

 *Where:* Crafted at the [Electronics Workbench](#electronics-workbench).

+*Blueprint:* Found in the command terminal inside Epsilon's control room.

 *Cost:* 1x [Basic Electronics](#basic-electronics), 1x [Microcircuits](#microcircuits)

 A low-level security-breaking device, used several times in the Lost World; frequently used in the later stages of the game as a component for crafting more advanced electronic equipment.